Python-Test-Engineer/iwswordpress/README.md

 ## Talks and workshops given at WordCamps, MeetUps and NDC Oslo
 ### Progressive Web Apps, Web Components and WP REST API

-## Seeking work experience/internship.
+## Seeking work experience/internship - remote and part-time.
+### Small projects, research projects etc...
 ### Returning to Tech after careers in finance and looking to reacquatint myself with the world of tech.
 ### I really love studying tech even though it can feell 'brutal' at times!

-- 🔭 Remote working
-- 🌱 Part time
 ## Connect with me
 - 👯 https://wpjs.co.uk
 - 📫 craig@wpjs.co.uk..